 \subsection{Radiative transfer}

-We measure model convergence by studying their radiative properties.
-To predict synchrotron emission from the simulations, we post-process the GRMHD snapshots using ray-tracing relativistic polarized radiative transfer code \texttt{ipole} \citep{moscibrodzka:2018}.
-The radiative transfer calculations are typically carried out starting at later times of simulations when the accretion flow is relaxed from the initial conditions (starting times, $t_{\rm s}$, and final times, $t_{\rm f}$, of all radiative transfer post-processing simulations are listed in Table~\ref{tab:all}).
-We scale all GRMHD simulations using mass and distance of Sgr~A* black hole.
-Models density scale is set by ${\mathcal M}$, a standard mass (or accretion rate, $\dot{M}$) scaling factor, to produce average Sgr~A* total flux of 2-3Jy observed at frequency of 229~GHz \citep{wielgus:2022a}.
+We measure the convergence of the models by studying their radiative properties.
+To predict synchrotron emission from the simulations, we postprocessed the GRMHD snapshots using the ray-tracing relativistic polarized radiative transfer code \texttt{ipole} \citep{moscibrodzka:2018}.
+The radiative transfer calculations are typically carried out starting at later times of simulations when the accretion flow is relaxed from the initial conditions (starting times, $t_{\rm s}$, and final times, $t_{\rm f}$, of all radiative transfer postprocessing simulations are listed in Table~\ref{tab:all}).
+We scale all GRMHD simulations using the mass and distance of the Sgr~A* black hole.
+The models density scale is set by unit ${\mathcal M}$, a standard mass or accretion rate $\dot{M}$ scaling factor (e.g., $\rho_{Sgr~A*}={\mathcal M} / {\mathcal L}^3 \rho_{code}$).
+In all models $\mathcal M$ is set to produce an average Sgr~A* total flux of 2-3 Jy observed at a frequency of 229 GHz \citep{wielgus:2022a}.
 Table~\ref{tab:all} lists each model ${\mathcal M}$ and corresponding $\dot{M}$.
-Given the electron temperature model (see next sub-section), the imaging code produces synchrotron emission maps at a desired frequency $\nu$ (here 86--229~GHz) and a viewing angle $i$.
-Initially all maps are computed for a default viewing angle $i=160$ deg selected based on recent re-discovery of a transient hot spot orbiting around Sgr~A* (\citealt{wielgus:2022b}, see also viewing angle estimates by \citealt{yfantis:2024}) and then later for additional viewing angles $i=150,130,110$ deg.
-Note that for the modeled source lower viewing angles are favored by EHT observations which revealed symmetric ring \citep{EHTC:2022V}, hence we do not model emission for high viewing angles, $i\sim 90$ deg.
-Assuming $i>90$ deg also guarantees the correct sign of the circular polarization for the assumed polarity of magnetic fields in the GRMHD models.
-Our model map resolution is $256\times256$ pixels and field-of-view=$120$M$\approx600\mu as$.
-A time-series of maps/images with cadence of $\Delta t=10$M is synthesized into light-curves in Stokes ${\mathcal I},{\mathcal Q},{\mathcal U},{\mathcal V}$.
-Following \citealt{wielgus:2022a} modulation index $M_3{}\equiv\sigma_{\Delta T}/\mu_{\Delta T}$ (ratio of standard deviation to mean flux calculated on time intervals $\Delta T$=3h) is used to characterize light-curve variability in Stokes ${\mathcal I}$ at two frequencies, 86 and 229~GHz.
-We also calculate spectral index in total intensity ($\alpha_I$ between 213-229 GHz), (Faraday) rotation measure (RM between 213-229 GHz), and linear (LP) and circular (CP) fractional polarizations at 86 and 229~GHz.
+Given the electron temperature model (see next subsection), the imaging code produces synchrotron emission maps at a desired frequency $\nu$ (here 86--229 GHz) and a viewing angle $i$.
+Initially, all maps are computed for a default viewing angle $i=160^\circ$ selected based on the recent rediscovery of a transient hot spot orbiting around Sgr~A* (\citealt{wielgus:2022b}, see also viewing angle estimates by \citealt{yfantis:2024}) and then later for additional viewing angles $i=150^\circ, 130^\circ, 110^\circ$.
+Note that for the modeled source, lower viewing angles are favored by EHT observations that revealed a symmetric ring \citep{EHTC:2022V}; hence we do not model emission for high viewing angles, $i\sim 90^\circ$.
+Assuming $i>90^\circ$ also guarantees the correct sign of the circular polarization for the assumed polarity of magnetic fields in the GRMHD models.
+Our model map resolution is $256 \times 256$ pixels and the field of view = $120$M $\approx 600$ $\mu as$.
+A time series of maps/images with a cadence of $\Delta t=10$M is synthesized into light curves in Stokes ${\mathcal I},{\mathcal Q},{\mathcal U},{\mathcal V}$.
+Following \citealt{wielgus:2022a} the modulation index $M_3{}\equiv\sigma_{\Delta T}/\mu_{\Delta T}$ (ratio of standard deviation to mean flux calculated on time intervals $\Delta T$ = 3 hr) is used to characterize light-curve variability in Stokes ${\mathcal I}$ at two frequencies, 86 and 229 GHz.
+We also calculate the spectral index in total intensity ($\alpha_I$ between 213 and 229 GHz), (Faraday) rotation measure (RM; between 213 and 229 GHz), and linear (LP) and circular (CP) fractional polarizations at 86 and 229~GHz.
 These particular quantities are studied because they are later compared directly to observations.
-In our models Faraday rotation is caused by relativistic and sub-relativistic electrons within 100M from the event horizon; these electrons constitute so called internal Faraday screen.
+In our models Faraday rotation is caused by relativistic and subrelativistic electrons within 100M from the event horizon; these electrons constitute the so-called internal Faraday screen.